abduq/sql-server-upsert/README.md

 ## Assumptions:

 1- The structure of the json should match the target table's in terms of column names, order and data types.
-2- It should ignore extra columns in the json if they're added at the end (in case of target schema changes) 3- You'd be using this to do more inserts and less updates
+2- It should ignore extra columns in the json if they're added at the end (in case of target schema changes).
+3- You'd be using this to do more inserts and less updates.